Operation Avalanche: Landings

 During September 12–14 the Germans organized a concerted counterattack with six divisions of motorised troops, hoping to throw the Salerno beachhead into the sea before it could link with the British 8th Army.
 Heavy casualties were inflicted, as the Allied troops were too thinly spread to be able to resist concentrated attacks.
 The outermost troops were therefore withdrawn in order to reduce the perimeter.
-The new perimeter was held with the assistance of 4000 paratroopers from the 82nd and 509th PIB who air dropped near the hot spots, from strong naval gunfire support, and from well-served Fifth Army artillery.
+The new perimeter was held with the assistance of 4,000 paratroopers from the 82nd and 509th PIB who air dropped near the hot spots, from strong naval gunfire support, and from well-served Fifth Army artillery.
 The German attacks reached almost to the beaches but ultimately failed.
+The heavy gunfire of Allied battleships practically immobilised counterattacking German units with their sheer firepower, forcing the Germans to halt their counteroffensive and regroup.

 General Clark was awarded the Distinguished Service Cross, the second-highest US award for valor in combat, for his front-line leadership during this crisis.
 He was frequently seen in the most forward positions encouraging the troops.
-However, in the estimate of historian Carlo D'Este, Clark's poor planning of the operation caused the crisis in the first place.
+However, in the estimate of historian Carlo D'Este, both Clark and Harold Alexander bore responsibility for the Salerno landings being a near-disaster.

 The Salerno battle was also the site of a mutiny by about 600 men of the British 10th Corps, who on September 16 refused assignment to new units as replacements.
 They had previously understood that they would be returning to their own units from which they had been separated during the fighting in the North African Campaign, mainly because they had been wounded.
 Eventually the Corps commander, McCreery, persuaded most of the men to follow their orders.
 The NCOs who led the mutiny were sentenced to death, but were eventually allowed to rejoin units and the sentence was not carried out.

-The German strategy changes
+German strategy changes

 The German 10th Army had come very close to overwhelming the Salerno beachhead.
 The Allies had been fortunate that at this time Adolf Hitler had sided with the view of his Army Group commander in Northern Italy, Field Marshall Erwin Rommel, and decided that defending Italy south of Rome was not a strategic priority.
 As a result, the Army Group Commander in southern Italy, Field Marshall Albert Kesselring had been forbidden to call upon reserves from the northern Army Group.
 The subsequent success of the German 10th Army's defensive campaign in inflicting very heavy casualties on both U.S. 5th and British 8th Armies and Kesselring's strategic arguments that the Allies should be kept as far away from Germany as possible led Hitler to change his mind in October at which point he withdrew Rommel to oversee the build-up of defenses in northern France and gave Kesselring command of the whole of Italy with a remit to keep Rome in German hands for the longest time possible.